 Because experiment is at the heart of the discipline, the intensive major requires one term of advanced laboratory (PHYS 382L or equivalent) and at least two terms of independent research (PHYS 471, 472 or equivalent).
 One advanced elective course is required to complete the program.
 Suitable advanced courses are more advanced than PHYS 290 and include 400-level courses in Physics.
-Students may also find suitable advanced courses taken to satisfy these requirements must be approved by the DUS.
+Students may also find suitable advanced courses in other departments in the sciences, engineering, and mathematics.
+Courses taken to satisfy these requirements must be approved by the DUS.
 In order to pursue their individual interests in sufficient depth, many students choose to take more than ten advanced courses.